 Is My VA Disability Rating Permanent?

-There are a few occasions in which your VA disability rating may become permanent.
+VA offers protections for disability ratings that have been in effect for certain periods of time.
+Furthermore, there are a few occasions in which your VA disability rating may become permanent.
+Until these regulatory protections kick in or your ratings become permanent, VA may sever or reduce a veteran’s disability rating based on specific findings.
 To determine whether your service-connected condition still warrants a particular disability rating, the U.S. Department of Veterans Affairs (VA) will require you to undergo an examination.

 When Your VA Disability Rating Might Be Permanent